srobo/ops-manual/annual-robotics-competition/committee-membership.md

 #### Supporting information

 The Trustees discuss their expectations for the coming year (based on feedback from the previous year’s cycle) and decide on the direction in which they would like the competition to be taken and where they would like the new committee to focus their efforts.
 For example, it may be the case that the Trustees would like to expand the number of school teams, or they may want the committee to focus on increasing volunteer engagement.
-This information is communicated to applicants who may be invited to provide addtional information in support of their application.
+This information is communicated to applicants who will be invited to provide additional information in support of their application.

 ### Formation

 The committee is formed, following a meeting of the Trustees.
+Prior to this, meetings with individual applicants may be held.
 The Trustees select three volunteers that they feel are most able to take on the responsibilities of the committee.

 ### The First Few Weeks